ryankarlos/AWS-VPC/aws_vpc/batch/README.md

 Before triggering the batch job we need to create a dockerfile and build the docker image and push to ECR.
 The image uri can then be specified in the batch job definition so it deploys and runs container with the required dependencies and up to date script for executing the data upload to RDS and Redshift.
 The bash script [ecs-image.sh](https://github.com/ryankarlos/AWS-VPC/blob/master/aws_vpc/batch/ecs-image.sh) will build the docker image from the commands in [dockerfile](https://github.com/ryankarlos/AWS-VPC/blob/master/Dockerfile).
-We need to specify the AWS account id for creating the correct ECR uri to push to.
+We need to specify the AWS account id <ACCT_ID> for creating the correct ECR uri to push to.

 ````
 sh scripts/docker/ecs-image.sh <ACCT_ID>